zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar.rst

   This parameter is used only when the LPAR is explicitly loaded using the 'Load Logical Partition' operation.
 It is not used when the LPAR is automatically loaded during the 'Activate Logical Partition' operation.

   For z13 and older generations, this parameter is required.
-Starting with z14, this parameter is optional and defaults to the load address specified in the 'last-used-load-address' property of the LPAR.
+Starting with z14, this parameter is optional and defaults to the load address specified in the 'last\-used\-load\-address' property of the LPAR.

   | **required**: False
   | **type**: str